 Steve Jobs introduced the MacBook Air in 2008 by pulling it from a manila envelope, to demonstrate its extraordinary thinness.
 Since then, it's gotten even thinner, lighter and more powerful.
 What's more, the price has dropped.

 The MacBook Air is Apple's smallest and lightest laptop.
 It comes in two sizes - 11 and 13 inches.
-Last updated in April of 2014, the MacBook Air sports a 1.4 GHz dual core Intel Core i5 processor of the "Haswell" variety, which enables it to sip battery charge.
+Updated in March of 2015, the MacBook Air sports a 1.6 GHz dual core Intel Core i5 processor.
 The 11 inch model can work without recharging for up to nine hours at a stretch, while the 13 inch model can go an amazing 12 hours without needing to be plugged in.

 Despite the diminutive size and relatively low-speed CPU, the MacBook Air works lightning fast, thanks in part to its reliance on PCIe-based flash storage instead of a traditional hard drive.
 Indeed, the MacBook Air was the first Mac laptop to offer SSD storage.